German Wirehaired Pointer

 active.
 The emphasis is on "highly" so that there is no confusion that this breed needs a considerable amount

-of exercise.
-He will give even an active family a run for their money - literally!
-If you're a jogger - he'll happily be at your side!
+The GWP will give even an active family a run for their money - literally!
+So, if you're a jogger - he'll happily be at your side!

 The Wirehair's level of energy and exercise requirements would be difficult for most seniors to handle, or for those families that enjoy living a